 There are plenty of educational opportunities available at the shelter to Girl Scouts, Brownies, Daisies, Boy Scouts, and Cubs.
 Many troops hold supply drives for items from our Wish List, and then wrap-up their projects by delivering their donations and taking a tour through the shelter.
 For a listing of project ideas, please check out our Youth & Group “Pet Projects” booklet.
 Other troops want to earn a Pet Care or a Try It badge, so educational programs can be tailored to a troop’s specific needs.

-Scouts working toward an Award, and young men working toward their Eagle Scout rank, are welcome to submit project ideas to HSHC.
+Scouts working toward an Award, and scouts working toward their Eagle Scout rank, are welcome to submit project ideas to HSHC.
 Click here to send a message to HSHC’s volunteer coordinator.

 Service Learning and Community Service Hours

 Many schools select HSHC as the recipient of their service learning activities.
 Although students are not permitted to handle the animals at the shelter, there are numerous ways to help the animals at home or school.
 Examples of successful activities include supply drives for items from our Wish List, craft projects such as making cat toys, and penny wars between classes.
 For additional project ideas, please take a look at the Youth & Group “Pet Projects” booklet.